pyfsi/coconut/coupling_components/coupled_solvers/models/models.md

 This documentation describes the different types of available models.
 The purpose of a model always is to provide a (approximated) (inverse) Jacobian of a system.
 Often this achieved with the help of secant information from input-output-pairs, resulting in a so-called quasi-Newton method.
-Another approach to obtain a approximated Jacobian is the use of a surrogate model.
+Another approach to obtain an approximated Jacobian is the use of a surrogate model.
 Finally, in some cases, the Jacobian can be derived analytically.
 These three types of models will be discussed further.
+More detailed information can be found in Delaissé et al. [[8](#8)].

 Which Jacobian is approximated in practice will depend on the use of the model in the coupled solver.
 For example, using the coupled solver `CoupledSolverIQNI` with the model `ModelLS` corresponds to the IQN-ILS method developed by Degroote et al. [[1](#1)].
 In that case, the approximated Jacobian is $\mathcal{R}'^{-1}$.